 Availability of menstrual cups and intimate hygiene products (Early 2000s)

-With changing conversation around feminine care, many companies started taking into account the needs and wants of modern women.
+With changing conversation around feminine care, many companies started taking into account the needs and wants of modern women to safely manage their menstrual blood flow.
 Early 2000s also marked the comeback of silicon-made Menstrual cups.
 Over the last twenty years, the sanitary pad industry has met new technological advancements and are spreading to every corner of the world.
 With the invention of more absorbent materials and better designs, pads are now more practical than ever and they’re also customised to suit one’s flow.

 Taking comfort to the next level, products to help PMS symptoms started gaining popularity.
 The introduction of products like heat patches, intimate hygiene wash and pantyliners aim to make the period experience less dreadful and help women in maintaining their menstrual hygiene.